razorpay/opencensus-php-exporter-jaeger/CONTRIBUTING.md

 2. Run `composer update` to install all dependencies.
 OAuth library code will now be available in `vendor/razorpay/oauth` directory.
 3. Make code changes in auth service repo if you require.
 4. If you need to make code changes in the OAuth library, you can follow the following steps:
-   * Create a branch from `oauth_dualwrite`, make all the required changes and push them to remote.
+   * Clone `razorpay/oauth` and create a branch from `oauth_dualwrite`, make all the required changes and push them to remote.
    * In auth service, specify your OAuth branch’s name [here](https://github.com/razorpay/auth-service/blob/aea72be27451a127a4ddd9845a11718b084ec93d/composer.json#L19) (`dev-<branch_name>`).
 Then run `composer update` which will pull your OAuth library changes from remote.
 This will update the `composer.json` and `composer.lock` files in your auth service repo.
 6. For testing, you can now either set up auth service in local by following the [README](https://github.com/razorpay/auth-service#auth-microservice) or deploy the auth service commit in devstack.
 7. If you want to test token generation, you’d also need to bring up Edge on devstack.
 Otherwise, the token creation requests would fail.
 8. If you need to add secrets, read [this](https://github.com/razorpay/auth-service#secret-management) note
 9. Once manual testing is done and UTs and FTs are added, raise two PRs - one for auth service and one for OAuth library (if applicable).
 10. Once PRs are approved, do another round of testing if required.
 11. If OAuth changes were involved,
-12. Merge the OAuth PR to `oauth_dualwrite` branch.
+    * Merge the OAuth PR to `oauth_dualwrite` branch.
-13. In auth service, revert the change made in 4.b and run `composer update`.
+    * In auth service, revert the change made in 4.b and run `composer update`.
 Push the changes to remote.
 14. Raise another PR to merge the changes to the OAuth master branch by cherry picking the commit merged to `oauth_dualwrite`.
 Merge the PR after approval.
 15. Merge Auth service PR 🎉

 ## Deployment
 1. It is the responsibility of the change owner to deploy and monitor the changes.
 This should be taken up right after merging the changes to master.
+Make sure all CI checks pass before going ahead.
 2. Ensure that the secrets are updated in the correct location before deploying, if any.
 3. Deploy the changes to canary using [this](https://deploy.razorpay.com/#/applications/canary-auth/executions/configure/01b58966-36b9-4d90-aea2-eb14522d8617) pipeline after informing to @spine-edge-oncall.
 This will rollout the changes to 20% of the traffic.
 4. To monitor the changes in canary, refer to the canary panels in [this](https://vajra.razorpay.com/d/KXKw41nMk/auth-service?orgId=1) Vajra dashboard.
 5. Traffic on auth service is generally low so request failures may not be visible in the Vajra charts.
 Use coralogix to inspect for failures by selecting the application as `auth` and subsystem as `auth-canary`.
-6. Once confidence is established, deploy the changes for the rest 80% of the traffic by using [this](https://deploy.razorpay.com/#/applications/prod-auth/executions/configure/563659c1-4488-4c05-8ad8-3b80ef467cce) pipeline.
-You’d need @spine-edge-oncall’s approval on the pipeline.
+6. Once confidence is established, ask @spine-edge-oncall to deploy the changes for the rest 80% of the traffic ([Prod Pipeline](https://deploy.razorpay.com/#/applications/prod-auth/executions/configure/563659c1-4488-4c05-8ad8-3b80ef467cce)).